Find out how we help public sector organisations thrive

 We also recognise that tax legislation can be complex and sometimes subject to interpretation, ultimately giving rise to a material tax risk.
 Where there is uncertainty in how the relevant tax law should be applied and/or the matter is material in value, external professional advice is sought to support decision making by the group’s management.

 The group does not conduct or seek aggressive tax planning, does not partake in contentious tax schemes or engage in artificial tax arrangements.
-The use of incentives and reliefs to optimise tax burdens is always on accordance with
+The group does not tolerate tax evasion or the facilitation of tax evasion.

-Zellis group will only seek to optimise tax burden in compliance with all applicable laws for example benefitting from tax efficiencies through wildly recognised UK government promoted schemes, such as the Research & Development Expenditure Credit (RDEC) scheme.
+Zellis group will only seek to optimise tax burden in compliance with all applicable laws for example benefitting from tax efficiencies through widely recognised UK government incentives and reliefs, such as the Research & Development Expenditure Credit (RDEC) scheme.

-Any structuring tax planning undertaken by the group will be to enable our commercial & operational plans to remain compliant with all relevant laws and regulations.
+Any tax planning that has been undertaken by the group in relation to structuring will be only to enable our commercial & operational plans to remain compliant with all relevant laws and regulations.

 All group entities operate on an arm’s length basis in line with local and OECD Transfer Pricing guidelines to ensure profits arise in line with the geographically occurrence of commercial activity.